code4650/portfolio/README.md

 - Utilized JavaScript libraries to extract and visualize JSON data.
 - Designed and implemented web pages using HTML, CSS, and JavaScript.
 - Leveraged MongoDB to host a local machine as a mock server, facilitating data management and testing.
-- Commercialized Solution: Contributed to the development of a commercialized solution that provided clients with real-time data visualization capabilities, enhancing decision-making processes and operational efficiency.
+- Contributed to the development of a commercialized solution that provided clients with real-time data visualization capabilities, enhancing decision-making processes and operational efficiency.

 ### Crack Detection (Object Detection)
 - Conducted project work within the Anaconda environment and Jupyter Notebook.